richardmrodriguez/ShotLiner/README.md

 - Can create multiple ShotLines per page
 - Can click on individual Shotlines to assign unique metadtata
 - Can delete Shotlines by right-clicking
+- Can click and drag Shotline Nodes (visual only for now)

 ## What's NOT working so far
 - Document import
   - as of right now, this tool just reads from a fountain formatted file
   - The Fountain parser used does not natively handle things like `*emphasis*` with asterisks
   - This also does not handle automatic pagination; for immediate testing purposes, the fountain file I am using is manually pre-paginated and has manual page breaks using  `===` delimiters.
+  - Click-dragging Shotlines does not update the data structure yet, so it is only visual for right now

 ## DEPENDENCIES
 - [Fountain Parser GDExt](https://github.com/richardmrodriguez/fountain-parser-gdext)